SMBOTAIM/SM_AIM_BOT-TH_3BOARD_r/Commands.md

 ``Usage: !lobby``<br>
 ``Example: !lobby``

-* !copy - Joins the party of the defined friend.
+* !join - Joins the party of the defined friend.
 If friend is left blank, the message author will be used.<br>
 ``Usage: !join <name [optional]>``<br>
 ``Example: !join Terbau``